ChloeDawn/IKnowWhatImDoing/README.md

 # IKnowWhatImDoing
-A mod for Minecraft that suppresses in-game tutorial hints
+A mod for Minecraft that suppresses in-game tutorial hints.